 The design should be selected according to the size specified in the manual, and the Form mold in the library is directly used.

 Limit size of the convex pitch and convex margin

 Table 1-21 Limit dimensions of the convex pitch and the convex margin

 Local depression and pressure line

-Such a semi-cutting concave, the deformation is much smaller than the normal stretching, but there is still a certain deformation for a large-area cover plate and a bottom plate which are not bent or have a small bending height.
+Such a semi-cutting concave, the deformation is much smaller than the normal stretching, but there is still a certain deformation for a large-area cover plate and a bottom plate that is not bent or has a small bending height.

 This method can also be used for processing such as product coding, production date, version, and even pattern.

 Pressing the ribs on the plate-shaped metal parts, see Figure 1-53, helps to increase the structural rigidity.

 When marking the relevant dimensions of the curved part, consider the processability